Tory Mayoral Runners & Riders -

 Elected to the London Assembly two years ago, Bailey is the favourite in the contest, 3/1 to win against Khan, and seen as CCHQ’s preferred candidate.
 Co-founded a youth charity and can sometimes be found back-flipping across City Hall.
 Born in North Kensington, to parents who came to Britain from Jamaica.
 Firm favourite to win…

-Endorsed by: Greg Hands, Zac Goldsmith, David Evennett, Chris Philp, Nick Hurd, Michael Gove, Conservative Friends of Israel, The Evening Standard.
+Endorsed by: Greg Hands, Zac Goldsmith, David Evennett, Chris Philp, Nick Hurd, Michael Gove, Conservative Friends of Israel, Evening Standard.

 Joy Morrissey